WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 You should get something like:

 ~~~
-nvc 20.7-0 LLVM 64-bit target on x86-64 Linux -tp skylake
+nvc 23.3-0 64-bit target on x86-64 Linux -tp skylake-avx512
 NVIDIA Compilers and Tools
-Copyright (c) 2020, NVIDIA CORPORATION.
+Copyright (c) 2022, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
 ~~~
 {: .output}

 ## Serial Code

 We will start without parallelization.
-The term given to codes that uses one single sequence of instructions is *serial*.
+The term given to codes that use one single sequence of instructions is *serial*.
 We will use this to explain a few of the basic elements of C programming for those not familiar with the language.

-The C programming language uses plain texts files to describe the program.
+The C programming language uses plain text files to describe the program.
 The code needs to be compiled.
 Compiling means that using a software package called *compiler* the text file is interpreted resulting in a new file that contains the instructions that the computer can follow directly to run the program.

-The program below shows a code that populates two vectors and computes a new vector being the subtraction of the input vectors.
+The program below shows a code that populates two vectors and computes a new vector, the subtraction of the input vectors.
 Here is the code:

 ~~~